wiseman-timelord/MaNTella-Launcher/README.md

 7. **LM Studio or Ollama**: Obtain model folder/name and foolproofs api config, Mantella-Local-Launcer will not work on non-local model host services.

 # Usage / Install
-1. Ensure the, [Fallout 4 Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) or [Skyrim SE/AE Mantella Mod](https://www.nexusmods.com/skyrimspecialedition/mods/98631), is installed for from the Nexus mods site, ensure to skim through the relating guides, this will require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
+1. Ensure the, [Fallout 4 Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) or [Skyrim SE/AE Mantella Mod](https://www.nexusmods.com/skyrimspecialedition/mods/98631), is installed for from the Nexus mods site to relevantly, fallout 4 or skyrim SE/AEm, and ensure to skim through the relating guides, this will require install [Mantella v12](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.12) to a suitable directory.
-2. Download the [Latest Release](https://github.com/wiseman-timelord/Mantella-Local-Launcher/releases) of the launcher, and drag the, file(S) and folder(s), from the zip into the main Mantella folder.
+2. Download the most recent version of [Mantella-Local-Launcher](https://github.com/wiseman-timelord/Mantella-Local-Launcher/releases), and drag the, file(S) and folder(s), from the zip into the main Mantella folder.
+3. Run `Mantella-Launcher.Bat`, and ensure to select `3.
+Installer-Setup`, to assist in the processes of installing requirements compitently, or if you had issues with the instructions in the guide, this may help you with certain parts of the process.
+Also ensure that you have ran `First Run Setup`, and filled in the `Mantella Webui Configuration` appropriately in the browser that will pop up.
-3. Run `Installer-Setup`, this will ensure you have installed the requirements to the correct install of python.
-If, you are getting Torch errors and/or you do not have suitable GPU, then install `Torch[Cpu]`.
+<br>3a.
+For Ollama, if, you are getting Torch errors and/or you do not have suitable GPU, then install `Torch[Cpu]`, to ensure Ollama uses CPU libraries instead.
-4. Ensure that you have ran `First Run Setup`
-4. For LM Studio, to Quote "In config.ini, set llm_api = http://localhost:1234/v1/.
-This is the URL that LM Studio is running your model on.", other server methods are detailed in the Official guides.
+<br>3b.
+For LM Studio, to Quote "In config.ini, set llm_api = http://localhost:1234/v1/.
+This is the URL that LM Studio is running your model on.".
+<br>3c.
+For Other methods of hosting models, they are detailed in the Official guides, I cannot confirm they will work, they probably wont.
-5. Run `Mantella-Local-Launcher.Bat` for the Launcher, configure your optimizations, and when done then select "B" for begin.
-In future you should run `Mantella_No_Launcher.Bat`, unless you wish to alter the optimizations.
+5. Go back to the main menu in `Mantella-Launcher.Bat`, select `1.
+Mantella-Local-Launcher` for the Game Launcher, therein, configure your preferences from options 1-4, and when done then select "B" for begin.
+- If for some reasoning there are issues with mantella or mantella crashes, then you can at any point, close the mantella window, and run `Mantella-Launcher.Bat`, and instead select `2.
+Just Run Mantella`, to re-start mantella, which I found works to fix issues of mantella having issues where the User is somehow locked into a conversation, and unable to start new conversations.

 ## Notes
 - all options for Optimization are shown...